My Journey of Exploration during a Period of Revolutionary Changes

-So, as you can imagine, most people within Kodak at that time, (and most other people, outside of the Valley itself) were not paying all that much attention to Silicon Valley.
-This however, is where digital photographic input, storage and output devices were beginning to appear, mostly from small startups.
-I feared Kodak was already behind the curve and could be wasting more time pursuing Still Video technology.
-Utilizing my new desktop publishing tools, I would attempt to provoke discussions that would more quickly steer Kodak towards the digital revolution in photography!
+Most people within Kodak at the time, (and most other people, outside of Silicon Valley itself) were not paying all that much attention to the Valley.
+However, this is where digital photographic input, storage and output devices would first began to appear.
+And many from small startups.
+I feared Kodak was already behind the curve and could be wasting precious time pursuing Still Video technology.
+Utilizing my new desktop publishing tools, I would try to provoke discussions, hoping that Kodak would finally embrace the digital revolution of photography! .

 BarneyScanXP photo composite -1989 - © Peter J. Sucy

 PS: Any galleries, museums or institutions interested in an multi-media installation on the genesis of digital imaging at Kodak?
 I have resources to borrow some period equipment like scanners, cameras, printers, and so forth.
 I have a few vintage Macs that could be running vintage software and prototypes, in addition to all the media above.
 Please contact me if interested.

 Click here to mail me your comments.